satyensingh/ui-bootstrap-assignment-1/README.md

 - You have checked your Assignment on the Automated Evaluation Tool - Hobbes (Check for necessary steps in your Boilerplate - README.md file. ) and got the required score - Check with your mentor about the Score you must achieve before it is accepted for Manual Submission.

-- Intimate your Mentor on Slack and/or Send an Email to learner.support@stackroute.in - with your Git URL - Once you are done working and are ready for final submission.
+- Intimate your Mentor or Send an Email to him - with your Git URL - Once you are done working and are ready for final submission.

 ### NOTE: